 - Of the 2020 overdose deaths, about 75% involved a prescription or illicit opioid.

 - Nearly 85% of overdose deaths involved illicitly manufactured fentanyl, cocaine, heroin, or methamphetamine (alone or in combination).

-Nebraska is not immune from the overdose crisis that we have seen over the last few years.
-Drug overdoses impact our families, communities, workplaces and our first responders.
+Nebraska is not safe from the overdose crisis that we have seen over the last few years.
+Drug overdoses impact our lives and workplaces.

-An overdose means to have more of a drug (or multiple drugs) in your system than your body can cope with.
-All drugs have the ability to cause an overdose.
-If you or a family member are taking medications it is important to know how much you can safely take and how often.
-Your physician or pharmacist can help if your instructions seem unclear.
-It is important to take your medication as directed and to keep prescriptions out of reach of others in the house.
+An overdose means to have more of a drug (or several drugs) in your system than your body can cope with.
+All drugs can cause an overdose.
+If you or a person in your family are taking medications it is good to know how much you can safely take and how often.
+Your physician or pharmacist can help if your instructions are not clear.
+It is key to take your medication as directed and to keep prescriptions out of reach of others in the house.

 Signs of an overdose: